 On average, we’ve seen that it takes 173 days for a state exclusion to make it to the OIG LEIE, even though states are required to report within 30 days from HHS OIG.
 In addition to exclusions, there were a few other stats that stood out to us – 7 NPIs on the list were found Inactive on January’s Preclusion List and 1 entity was found on the Medicare Opt-Out List as well.

-In the latest HHS OIG Semiannual Report to Congress, there are many examples of prescriber and pharmacy owner fraud.
+There are many examples of prescriber and pharmacy owner fraud.
 It’s important to recognize the most vulnerable situations and opportunities for fraud, waste, and abuse to occur and where healthcare organizations are responsible to mitigate risk and protect patients and beneficiaries.

 HHS OIG identified that Medicare Part D does not have three key tools to protect against pharmacy fraud that are available in other parts of Medicare: pharmacy enrollment, revocation, and preclusion.